FGasper/p5-Net-Curl-Promiser/README.md

 A passthrough to the underlying [Net::Curl::Multi](https://metacpan.org/pod/Net::Curl::Multi) object’s method of the same name.
 Returns _OBJ_ to facilitate chaining.

-`CURLMOPT_SOCKETFUNCTION` or `CURLMOPT_SOCKETDATA` are set internally;
+This class requires control of certain [Net::Curl::Multi](https://metacpan.org/pod/Net::Curl::Multi) options;
-any attempt to set them via this interface will prompt an error.
+if you attempt to set one of these here you’ll get an exception.

 ## $obj = _OBJ_->handles( … )